 Bacuri (botanical name Platonia insignis) is the only plant belonging to the genus Platonia.
 This genus is a member of the plant family Clusiaceae.
-Bacuri has its origin in South America, especially in the clammy forests of Paraguay, Brazil, some regions of Columbia and the areas located in the northeast of Guyana; the Amazon rainforest in particular.
+Bacuri has its origin in South America, especially in the clammy forests of Paraguay, Brazil, some regions of Colombia and the areas located in the northeast of Guyana; the Amazon rainforest in particular.

 Earlier, there was some confusion regarding the nomenclature of this species, especially due to Moronobea esculenta.
 If that name had remained valid for bacuri and published for this plant, the current name of the species would be Platonia esculenta.
 Since Moronobea esculenta was not recognized as a formal name, the scientific name of this species continues to be Platonia insignis.